Manual Trigger

 Use Manual Trigger when:

-• You want to run a workflow manually from the canvas during development
+• You want to run a workflow on demand from the canvas or via a connected runner

-If you need a workflow that responds to external HTTP events, use Webhook or API Endpoint instead.
+If you need a workflow that responds to external HTTP requests, use Webhook Trigger or API Endpoint instead.

 Output